NobilityDeviant/ZenDownloader/README.md

 *Chrome Driver Path*

-Click the button *Set File* for each path respectively to choose your files.
+Click the **Set File** button for each path respectively to choose your files.

 The browser path will be the `chrome.exe` you were using earlier to check the version.